Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

-In this example, claim data from 2020--2023 is used to train a model.
-The model $\hat{\mu}_{2024}(\cdot)$ is then developed in 2024 without using any 2024 data for training or validation.
-This model is subsequently deployed to predict, e.g., claim counts for 2025. \\ The question we seek to answer in the 2025 update cycle is whether the model created in 2024 $\hat{\mu}_{2024}$ using data from 2020--2023 can be reused (with minor recalibration) and deployed in 2025 to produce predictions for 2026, or whether a new model, $\hat{\mu}_{2025}$, should be developed.
+The question we seek to answer in the 2025 update cycle is whether the model created in 2024, $\hat{\mu}_{2024}$, using data from calendar years 2020--2023 can be reused (with minor global level adjustments, e.g., for inflation) and deployed in 2025 to produce predictions and prices for 2026, or whether a new model, $\hat{\mu}_{2025}$, should be developed (being based on the data up to calendar year 2024).
 An illustration of this timeline is shown in Figure \ref{fig:example_timeline_model_update_2025}.
 This decision should be made in 2025, when data for 2024 becomes available.
-To guide this decision, we first compute, following Section \ref{sec:gini_index}, the mean $\hat{\E}\left[G_{Y,\hat{\mu}_{2024}(\mathbf{X})}^{old\text{-}data}\right]$ and standard deviation $\hat{\sigma}\left[G_{Y,\hat{\mu}_{2024}(\mathbf{X})}^{old\text{-}data}\right]$ of the Gini index on the training-period holdout dataset.
-We then compute the Gini index on a similarly sized dataset from 2024 $\widehat{G}_{Y,\hat{\mu}_{2024}(\mathbf{X})}^{new\text{-}data}$.
-We can then apply the following hypothesis test.
-Under the assumption of no \textit{real concept drift}, the Gini index on the new data should come from the same distribution as the holdout Gini values from the training period, i.e., under the null hypothesis $H_0$. \\ Null hypothesis: